 The best view of Big Bear Lake is about 1000 feet in to the Bob Sled Hiking Trail which is accessible from the top of the mountain.

-There are several hikes that give you a great overhead view of the lake, but the Scenic Sky Chair is the best way to see an overhead view of Big Bear Lake without hiking.
+There are several hikes in Big Bear, like Castle Rock Trail, that provide a great overhead view of the lake.
+However, the Scenic Sky Chair is the best way to leisurely admire an overhead view of Big Bear Lake without enduring a rigorous hike.
+For this reason, the Scenic Sky Chair does not have any significant competition.

 Big Bear Alpine Zoo is a rehabilitation center for animals who were in a situation where they were not able to care for themselves.
 After being treated at Big Bear Alpine Zoo, 90% of animals are released back to the wild if possible, and the rest are given a safe home at the zoo.
 The animals at Big Bear Alpine Zoo range from exotic birds to grizzly bears.
 Tickets cost $12 for adults, $9 for seniors and children, and are free for children under 2*.